MohdFurkan8011/knowledge/content/mongo_db/README.md

 **Q5.
 Which all languages can be used with MongoDB?**

-**Ans:** Currently, MonggoDB provides official driver support for C, C++, C#, Java, Node.js, Perl, PHP, Python, Ruby, Scala, Go and Erlang.
+**Ans:** Currently, MongoDB provides official driver support for C, C++, C#, Java, Node.js, Perl, PHP, Python, Ruby, Scala, Go and Erlang.
 MongoDB can easily be used with any of these languages.

 **Q6.
 Compare SQL databases and MongoDB at a high level.**